 The building is still being finished and is predicted to be completed in 2026.
 Purchase tickets in advance, and definitely book a ticket that includes visiting one of the towers!

 You have the option of picking the nativity or the passion tower.
 We booked the nativity tower, which is considered to be “grander,” offers spectacular city and mountain views, and was designed by Gaudi himself.

-29- Learn the Secrets of Making the Best Croissant in Paris
+29- Learn the Secret of Making Croissants

 Fun couples bucket list item: Croissant class in Paris, France